a-langer/lo_report/README.md

 # lo_report
-Report server on the basis of Libre Office.
+Report server on the basis of Libre Office (Not Ready for use).